Critiquing My Raid Log Template

 Response Type, Priority, Response Description, Ownership (Assigned To) & Estimated Cost of the risk are all recorded.

-Being able to create a project for the risk is a could have, but for bigger risks that prompt a project, it would give context to that project which will help that project set is must have more effectively.
+Being able to create a project from a risk is a good idea, for bigger risks where a simple response is not enough, it would give context to that project, which will help that project set its must-have requirements.

 Elapsed risks are something that is not handled and that should be addressed in a follow-up.

-These glaring omissions in hindsight are brought on by not fully writing out the scope of the project and becoming very focused on one element in this case risk-responses, which I still think could be improved.
+This omission in hindsight was because I did not fully write out the scope of the project, and became very focused on one element.
+In this case, risk responses could still be improved.

 Writing out the must-haves would likely have prevented this!
+But also a way of enforcing them.
 Several project management frameworks reference gatekeeping project stages from planning to implementation.
 There are a couple of additional considerations for FinStarty project management here.

 Dependencies